It's time to prepare for another winter, spring, summer and fall.

 Erika Henningsen as Ginny in The Four Seasons.
 Francisco Roman/Netflix

-If The Four Seasons is renewed for season 2, the co-creators have said it would return to the same friendship group as they deal with new challenges – including moving on after Nick's death.
+According to past comments by the co-creators, The Four Seasons season 2 will return to the same friendship group as they deal with new challenges – including moving on after Nick's tragic death.

-Co-creator Lang Fisher rejected the suggestion that the show could introduce a different group in the style of The White Lotus, telling The Hollywood Reporter that "I don’t think we would do it ever as an anthology".
+Co-creator Lang Fisher rejected the suggestion that the show could introduce a different group in the style of The White Lotus, telling The Hollywood Reporter: "I don’t think we would do it ever as an anthology."

 She added: "I think you want to see these particular characters."

-Fellow writer Tracey Wigfield concurred, revealing that Erika Henningsen's Ginny would remain a part of the show despite the death of Nick, who was her entry-point into the group (comprised of friends two decades her senior).
+Fellow writer Tracey Wigfield concurred, revealing that Erika Henningsen's Ginny would also remain a part of the show despite the death of Nick, who was her initial entry-point into the group (comprised of friends two decades her senior), and hinting that the new season would explore Ginny's pregnancy.

 She explained: "If we did another season, we would want the same group of friends, and we'd want Ginny to really be tied in there because she and Anne are going to have children who are siblings.
 And it just gives us a lot to play with in their relationship."

-Is there a trailer for a The Four Seasons season 2?
+Is there a trailer for The Four Seasons season 2?

 There's no unseen footage just yet, but we'll update this page if anything new appears.